AriesTriputranto99/AriesTriputranto-google-/README.md

 The JSON object is sent as a stream of bytes, and the characters within it (like object keys and string values) are encoded using UTF-8.
 For example, a device might send a request to 203.0.113.5 (an IPv4 address).
 The server responds with a JSON object, where the text is encoded in UTF-8, containing data like this:

+Scenario
+Let's imagine you have a table named dbo.UserProfile with a column JsonData that stores JSON, and the JSON contains information about a user's domain and other details, like this:
 {
+[
+  "name": "AriesTriputranto",
+  "domain": "IT_Specialist",
+  "contact": {
+    "email": "aries@example.com",
+    "phone": "123-456-7890"
+  ]
+  },
+  "skills": [
+    "SQL Server",
+    "Azure",
+    "JSON"
+  ]
+},
+[
+{
   "status": "online",
   "device_id": 12345
+]
 },
+[
 {
   "portfolioName": "AriesTriputranto's Portfolio",
   "lastUpdated": "2025-08-23T14:15:00Z",
   "totalValue": 150000.75,
   "assets": [
+  ]
     {
       "ticker": "GOOGL",
       "shares": 50,